Hebrew University Secondary School: Academics

-Leyada is considered one of the country's most prestigious and best achieving high schools.
+Leyada is considered one of Israel's most prestigious and best achieving high schools.
 The school is in the process of reform and restructuring.
 Dr. Gilead Amir has completed his role as Principal of the six-year programme in mid-2020, with Erez Hacker becoming Principal in mid 2020, Dr. Rivka Berger was Pedagogical Director and Vice Principal.
 Rena Gampel was coordinator of the high school.

 The school has a five-day week schedule (Sunday through Thursday), keeping facilities open on Fridays for special classes, self-study and projects.
 In addition to the 40+ classrooms upgraded with projectors, wi-fi and whiteboards, facilities include two 200 seat lecture halls, fully equipped physics and chemistry laboratories, a library, state-of-the-art art center, a chamber-music auditorium, a 600-seat theater, a modern professional sports center and a regulation-size basketball court.

 The recent principal was Dr. Gilead Amir (class of 1970), who joined faculty in 1977 as a math teacher, and took the top position in 2003 from 35-year veteran Hana Levitte.
 Among the school's board of directors is Israeli Labor Party member Orna Angel, a 1980 Leyada graduate and former CEO of the Tel Aviv Port Authority.

 Notable alumni

+The school's alumni include one Israeli president, on Israeli prime minister, five Israel Supreme Court judges, and four Israeli generals.
+They also include two Nobel Prize winners, one Fields Medal winner, one Godel Prize winner, 20 Israel Prize winners and many other notable scientists, academics, entrepreneurs, politicians, journalists and writers.